SchildCode/EpXL/README.md

 - At any time, you can vet the input data in sheet 'IDF' against the IDD by keying CTRL+Q (for Quality check).
 This also updates the popup comments.
 - Viewing sheet 'Simulate' automatically runs EnergyPlus and shows a list of hyperlinks to important output files.
 - EpXL is written in Visual Basic for Applications (VBA), which you can be easily modify to automate your own simulation tasks.
+- EpXL checks GitHub for updates when you open the workbook (only if the last time it checked was 2+ days ago).
+An update message is shown in the splash-screen window.

 ### Summary of the main macros:
 - CTRL+I: Import an .IDF file to sheet 'IDF'.